Low-Income Senior Housing With No Waiting List (2026) | Immediate Move-In

 One way to attract private developers to build or rehabilitate affordable housing is through the Low-Income Housing Tax Credit (LIHTC) program, which is specifically pertinent to housing intended for seniors.
 Below is an outline of how it works:

-• Rent Restrictions – In exchange for tax credits, developers keep rents at a certain level of affordability, generally capped at 30 per cent of a tenant’s income based on 50-60 per cent of the Area Median Income (AMI).
+• Rent Restrictions – In exchange for tax credits, developers keep rents at a certain level of affordability, generally capped at 30 percent of a tenant’s income based on 50-60 percent of the Area Median Income (AMI).

 • Age Requirement – Must be 55 or 62+, depending on the property.